IACA is about Cure as well as Care, even when Cure is no longer possible.

 In India, very few cancer patients have the possibility of dying with dignity and minimal distress, because little attention is paid to the terminally ill.
 Every year, tens of thousands of cancer patients will die agonizing deaths with no pain relief, symptomatic care, or support.
 Because the need is so evident, IACA has committed to making pain and palliative care of cancer patients a key focus of its activities in India.
 After the successful efforts of supporting 12 hospitals and NGOs in India, a decision was made to focus on education and training in order to increase qualified manpower in the field of pain and palliative care.
 IACA’s objective is to train doctors and nurses who want to serve society by practicing in the palliative care field.

 IACA, in collaboration with Pallium India, launched a six-week certificate course in palliative care for doctors and nurses on January 1st, 2015, at pioneering palliative care centers across India.
-The course and fellowships are funded by the John & Editha Kapoor Charitable Foundation.
 The intention is to offer high-quality practical training with consistent goals and training methods.

 - To administer standardized PC curriculum through a residential program at preselected centers and measure the improvements in knowledge domains before and after the course